daanblom/buienRadar-cli/README.md

 ![Header image](img/buienradar-cli_header.gif?raw=true "Title")

 _Please note that this script is an unofficial tool and its functionality is dependent on the website and its updates, thus the script may not always work as expected.
-This scipt has been tested on both Arch and Debian based linux distributions_
+This scipt has been tested on both Arch and Debian based linux distributions._

 ## 📓 Table Of Content :